Jonnyauk/WP-CMS-Widget-Control/readme.txt

 = Are settings saved for removed widgets? =
 No - all active, configured widget settings in your theme will be lost when you remove a widget using this plugin.
 It should only be used for widgets you do not want to use in your theme.

+= Will this remove the widget added by a plugin or theme? = Almost certainly!
+Any well-coded theme or plugin that adds custom widgets for you to use, should show up in the options for you to remove!
+However, if your plugin or theme doesn't do things the WordPress way, sadly it won't be able to remove it - please contact the theme or plugin author!

 == Screenshots ==
 1. Admin screen for plugin (Settings->Widget Control)
 2. A simplifed widget control screen (Appearance->Widgets)

 == Changelog ==

+= 1.21 =
+* Checked full compatibility with WordPress v4.4x
+* Text string changes

 = 1.2 =
 * Fixed full compatibility with WordPress v4.3.x and tested with v4.4rc1